rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * [Advanced] Version Regex: The filter used to extract the version number from the build.
 Default to '\d+\.\d+\.\d+\.\d+'
 * [Output] OutputVersion: Outputs the actual version number extracted from build number.

-The Assembly versioner also takes the following Advanced option
+The Assembly & .NEt Core versioner also takes the following Advanced option

 * [Advanced] Field: The name of the version field to update, if blank updates all.
 Default is empty